Just want to be warm? Indoor Waterparks in New England are where it’s at.

-GWL does not sell day passes; you must be a registered guest of the hotel to visit the water park and extended facilities.
-Prices start at about $199 per night for four people.
+GWL has now started selling day passes.
+Prices for overnight start at about $199 per night for four people.
 Visit greatwolf.com for more info.

 I have personally been here and really liked it.
 It was warm, clean and offered tons of activities.
 I would not recommend the onsite restaurants for dinner (either order in or go out), but other than that, it got a thumbs up from me.

 I like this place because they put in a lot of cheesy tropical décor, but it makes me forget there’s snow outside so I’ll take it.
-Do bring your own towels (not offered); don’t bring your own food or drink (not allowed and the onsite options really stink but you’re pretty much stuck with it).
+Do bring your own towels (not offered); don’t bring your own food or drink (not allowed and they have some onsite options).

 Kahuna Laguna, North Conway NH